-OSA is associated with an increased risk of hypertension, coronary heart disease, heart failure and arrhythmias, thus increasing the mortality rate from cardiovascular disorders. jk OSA with Several factors that can cardiovascular disease are oxidative stress, inflammation, sympathetic activation, hypercoagulability, endothelial dysfunction, sleep fragmentation and metabolic dysregulation.
+OSA is associated with an increased risk of hypertension, coronary heart disease, heart failure and arrhythmias, thus increasing the mortality rate from cardiovascular disorders.
+Several factors that can OSA with link cardiovascular disease are oxidative stress, sympathetic activation, inflammation, hypercoagulability, endothelial dysfunction, sleep fragmentation and metabolic dysregulation.
 Polysomnography as the gold standard OSA diagnostic tool is still expensive and still limited in number so it requires other tools that are effective and efficient in identifying OSA.
 Therapy of OSA patients by using Continuous Positive Airway Pressure (CPAP) has proven effective in reducing cardiovascular events.
 Other methods that can be used for OSA therapy include oral appliances, surgery and behavioral therapy.

-CONFLICT OF INTEREST
+CONFLICT OF INTEREST None

-None